 Heavy lifting without bending the knees puts a serious strain on the spine.
 Although no universal weight amount is defined as “heavy,” it’s typically considered anywhere from 20 to 50 pounds, depending on the individual—but it doesn’t require time spent at the gym or lifting weights.
 In this case, heavy lifting could mean everything from unloading groceries from the trunk of your car and carrying a basket of laundry to lifting a large dog or child.

-One experiment found that lifting and carrying a bottled beverage case with a weight of around 43 pounds put the most pressure on the spine, more than twice as much pressure caused by jogging and eight times as much pressure as is contained in the average car tire.
+One experiment found that lifting and carrying a bottled beverage case weighing around 43 pounds put the most pressure on the spine, more than twice as much pressure as caused by jogging and eight times as much pressure as is contained in the average car tire.
 Always use proper lifting techniques, such as bending at the knees, to minimize pressure on your spine and reduce the risk of lumbar disc herniation.

 3. High-Impact Exercise